 NCERT Solutions for Class 8 Social science Chapter 4 Understanding Laws are provided here with simple step-by-step explanations.
-These solutions for Understanding Laws are extremely popular among class 8 students for Social science Understanding Laws Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 8 Social science Chapter 4 are provided here for you for free.
+These solutions for Understanding Laws are extremely popular among Class 8 students for Social science Understanding Laws Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 8 Social science Chapter 4 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 8 Social science are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 8 Social science are prepared by experts and are 100% accurate.

 Page No 51:

 Write in your own words what you understand by the term the ‘rule of law’.
 In your response include a fictitious or real example of a violation of the rule of law.